5 Questions To Ask When Choosing A Dental Assisting Program

 5 Questions to Ask When Choosing a Dental Assisting Program

 - What does this program cover?
 Asking to see a syllabus or course content guide can help you compare different programs.
-Be sure to look for a program that adequately covers anatomy, practice, skills, procedures, and oral health, but don’t forget that a good program should also cover people skills.
+Be sure to look for a program that adequately covers anatomy, practice, skills, procedures, and oral health, but doesn’t forget that a good program should also cover people skills.

 - How long is the program?
-There is great variety in dental assisting programs.
+There is a great variety of dental assisting programs.
 Some are part-time for a longer duration, while others are full time and very immersive for a short amount of time.
 Find out how long their program lasts, then choose according to your needs and schedule.

 - How much does it cost?
 Of course, this is a very important question for many students to ask.
 Along with cost, you may be interested in asking about financing options and what they can expect to make in a dental assisting job once they complete the program.
 It can be helpful to ask about scholarships as well.